jmichault/flash_cc2531-dok/en/index.md

-and now you can read ID, save, delete and write flash memory with the following commands:
+And now you can read an identifier, save, delete and write a lightning memory with the following commands:
 ```bash
 ./cc_chipid -r 8 -c 0 -d 2
 ./cc_read -r 8 -c 0 -d 2 save.hex